shashankyld/Notes/On PhD.md

 Before doing a PhD, I would like the learn the way of doing research the right way - that has social impact, research impact and the product impact!
 Google Research is a really good place to do that.
 Factor Graphs being useful for percetion and control! cool.
 Nikhil introduced the Bin Picking Problem/ K-server problem.
 Multi-Object Tracking is surprising interesting.
 What are some cool ways to do that?
 Ability to interact with people from Algorithms will turnout amazing to broaden my thinking before joining a PhD.
 Is SLAM dead?
 What about RL.
 End to End control for Robotics.
 What should i do my PhD in?
+One thing is certain - deep learning methods are promising. this job for 2 years can give me much better idea and clarity on what i should do next.

 Computer Science Courses: